espeak-ng/espeak-ng/README.md

 `.gitignore` file; as such, they will cause merge conflicts when merging from *upstream* to *development*.

+#### Praat Modifications

+The `praat-mod` directory in the development zip files provides modifications of the `praat` program to support generating spectral data for use with espeakedit.
+This is not available in the subversion releases.

+Instead of adding the `praat-mod` folder to the sources here, to better track the changes to the `praat` program the modifications are included in the *espeak* branch of the [praat](https://github.com/rhdunn/praat) mirror.
+This mirror currently includes support upto version 5.3.23 of praat.

 ### Build System

 The build system for eSpeak has been changed on the *master* branch to use